intel/xpumanager/doc/Install_guide.md

 * Intel(R) Graphics System Controller Firmware Update Library (intel-gsc in repositories)
 * Intel(R) Metrics Library for MDAPI (intel-metrics-library or libigdml1 in repositories)
-* Intel(R) Metrics Discovery Application Programming Interface (intel-metrics-discovery or libmd1 in repositories)
+* Intel(R) Metrics Discovery Application Programming Interface (intel-metrics-discovery or libmd1 in repositories) intel-metrics-library (libigdml1) and intel-metrics-discovery (libmd1) are optional.
+You may use the parameter like "--force-all" to ignore them when installing Intel XPU Manager.

 ## DEB install
-sudo dpkg -i xpumanager.1.0.0.xxxxxxxx.xxxxxx.xxxxxxxx.deb
+sudo dpkg -i xpumanager.xxxxxxxx.xxxxxx.xxxxxxxx.deb

 ## DEB uninstall
 sudo dpkg -r xpumanager

 ## RPM install
-sudo rpm -i xpumanager.1.0.0.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
+sudo rpm -i xpumanager.xxxxxxxx.xxxxxx.xxxxxxxx.rpm

 ## Start to use Intel XPU Manager
-By default, Intel XPU Manager is installed the folder, /opt/xpum.
-The command line tool is /opt/xpum/bin/xpumcli.
+By default, Intel XPU Manager is installed the folder, /usr/bin, /usr/lib and /usr/lib64.
+The command line tool is /usr/bin/xpumcli.
 Please refer to "CLI_user_guide.md" for how to use the command line tool.

 ## RPM relocation install
-rpm -i --prefix=/opt/abc xpumanager.1.0.0.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
+rpm -i --prefix=/usr/local xpumanager.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
+You need set the environmental variable LD_LIBRARY_PATH if you change the installation folder.

 ## RPM uninstall
 sudo rpm -e xpumanager